 Why is it important to self-monitor or be quarantined for 14 days if exposed to COVID-19?

-Quarantine, or self-monitoring, means separating a person or group of people who have been exposed to a contagious disease but have not developed illness (symptoms) from others who have not been exposed, in order to prevent the possible spread of that disease.
+If exposed to COVID-19, one may be asked to quarantine, which means isolating oneself, or to self-monitor symptoms in order to prevent the possible spread of that disease.
 Quarantine is usually established for the incubation period of the communicable disease, which is the span of time during which people are most likely to develop illness after exposure.
 For COVID-19, the period of quarantine is 14 days from the last date of exposure.
 Someone who has been released from COVID-19 quarantine is not considered a risk for spreading the virus to others because they have not developed illness during the incubation period.

 Am I at risk for COVID-19 in the United States?